Driving in Australia

 transport:

-mini bus types, no trains so getting around involves
+extended mini bus types, no trains so getting

 Currency:

-and both currencies can normally be obtained from
+used and both currencies can normally be obtained

 In